rob-carruthers/livecode/README.md

 ## Usage

 You can now send code from helix to the ipython instance started by creating a selection, and using the binding provided to send code directly to ipython and thus Renardo.

+## Todo

+- Add custom libary for new patterns / logic etc. on top of `renardo`.
+- Build suite of examples.
+- Make music :)